-Taïga is preparing old Duke for their weekly trek.
-The old horse leans towards Taïga, but stumbles as she maintains the heavy hoof in a firm grip.
+Taïga is preparing the Grey’s old horse, Duke, for their weekly trek.
+The old horse leans heavily towards Taïga, but stumbles as she doesn’t let go but maintains the hefty hoof in a firm grip.
 He nudges her pockets, searching for polo mints.
 Finally she lets go and straightens her back, caressing the silky neck.

-She continues talking to the old horse as she readjusts his tack and mounts.
+She continues talking to the old horse as she readjusts his tack and finally mounts.
 ‘We’re off on a long hike today.
-We’ll meet up with Linn at the old Mill…’
+We shall meet up with Linn and Scarlett at the old Mill…’

 The two girls usually spend their weekends on horseback and today is no exception.
 They trek through the forest, following the meanders of the Crooked Bayou Swamp, happily chatting…

 Time flies past and it’s already dusk when the two friends ride up in front of Bayou Oaks Mansion.
 An unknown car is parked next to Granny’s, and there are people on the porch.

 ‘Who’s that?’
 Linn reins in Scarlett and looks at the two visitors talking to Granny.